Alhuin/alfred-random-usernames/README.md

 ### Usage
 - Alfred HotKey > `usergen` > select a username > the username is copied
-- HotKey ⌘⇧U > a random username is copied
+- Workflow HotKey > a random username is copied

 ### Requirements